 - Sensa — best mental health and therapy app for stress relief

-- Headspace — best anxiety-reducing mental and therapy app
+- Circles — best mental health app for emotional support

-- BetterHelp — best evidence-based mental health app for therapy
+- Headspace — best free mental health app

 - Calm — best relaxation app for sleep